-Bicyclist falls into 12-feet deep possible sinkhole in St. Cloud
+Bicyclist falls into 12-feet deep hole in St. Cloud

-Possible sinkhole closes Old Canoe Creek Road from Neptune Road to 13th Street
+Pipe collapse opens hole, closes Old Canoe Creek Road

-ST. CLOUD, Fla. – A bicyclist was hospitalized Wednesday after falling into a 12-feet deep hole in St. Cloud, according to police.
+ST. CLOUD, Fla. – A bicyclist was hospitalized Wednesday after falling into a 12-feet-deep hole in St. Cloud, according to police.

-The possible sinkhole has forced the closure of Old Canoe Creek Road, which is shut down in both directions from Neptune Road to 13th Street (U.S. Highway 192), according to police.
+The hole, caused by the collapse of a 10-foot-wide stormwater pipe, forced the closure of Old Canoe Creek Road, which is shut down in both directions from Neptune Road to 13th Street (U.S. Highway 192), according to city officials.

-St. Cloud police said a man was riding his bike around 3:40 a.m. when he fell into the hole.
-The man suffered minor to moderate injuries and was taken to a hospital, police said.
+Officials said the collapse happened just after midnight and caused the sidewalk above it to crack.
+A man riding his bike fell into the hole around 3:40 a.m. was taken to a hospital, according to St. Cloud police.
+He suffered minor to moderate injuries, including lacerations, police said.

+The pipe repair will take a minimum of two days, according to city officials.

 “Please use alternate routes and drive carefully," police tweeted.